Who are we?

 Does LCS offer a variety of sports?

-LCS participates in MHSAA Division D athletics.
-The growing list of competitive sports programs available to middle and high school students include basketball, volleyball, soccer, tennis, softball, baseball, track & field, cross country, equestrian, swimming & diving, water polo, bowling, ski club, and golf.
+LCS participates in MHSAA Division IV / Class D athletics.
+Our competitive sports programs available to middle and high school students include basketball, volleyball, soccer, tennis, softball, baseball, track & field, cross country, equestrian, swimming & diving, water polo, bowling, lacrosse, and golf.

-Students have the opportunity to be involved in drama productions, art classes, choir and band classes and competitions, worship leading, and a variety of concerts with our choirs and bands.
+Students have the opportunity to be involved in drama productions, art classes, worship leading, local art competitions, and a variety of concerts with our choirs and bands.

 Does LCS provide after-school care?